aditya123473892/wagtail/Outreachy-2022.md

 ## Projects

-## Wagtail people
+## Coordinators and mentors

+Our Outreachy participation is made possible thanks to our contributors volunteering to coordinate and mentor the projects.

 ### Organisation coordinator

-Thibaud Colas is the coordinator for Wagtail, overseeing mentors, contributors, and the point of contact for Outreachy.
+We have two coordinators!
+They oversee our involvement with the program, coordinating mentors and contributors.
+They are the point of contact for Outreachy.
+Our coordinators are:

+- Thibaud Colas.
 To contact Thibaud, direct message them on [Slack](https://github.com/wagtail/wagtail/wiki/Slack) @Thibaud.
+- Meagen Voss.
+To contact Meagen, direct message them on [Slack](https://github.com/wagtail/wagtail/wiki/Slack) @Meagen Voss.

+### Mentors

+TBC

 ## Making a successful final application